bandprotocol/falcon/README.md

 ```

 ### 4. Check target chain's activeness
-To able to relay packet to target chain, we have to check that tunnel in target chain side is active or not by
+To relay packets to the target chain, you need to ensure that the tunnel on the target chain is active.
+This can be checked using
 ```
 falcon query tunnel <TUNNEL_ID>
 ```